Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 Containment: All exceptions are caught at a level boundary (pokemon exception handling).
 It's not recovery - it doesn't fix the exception at the source, but merely restricts the damage.
 The inner level cleans up its resources when the exception propagates.
 The outer level terminates the inner level and (often) does logging, filtering, and display.
 Usually the outer level is close to the base of the program.
 For example, an event loop or thread pool, and only an throwing task gets terminated.
 Or a thread terminates but not the process.
 Or an exception gets caught before an FFI boundary to avoid polluting the API.
 In a high-reliability context containment is dangerous because code may cause damage if it continues and the other threads might not be isolated from it.
 But it can prevent DOS attacks by allowing partial restarts, and poisoning locks ensures isolation.
 Another issue is that exceptions may be handled incorrectly in the middle of the call stack.
 Still, a common and useful pattern.

-Terminate (abort): Ask to OS to end the process.
+Terminate (abort, crash): Ask to OS to end the process.
 Similar to containment but the boundary is the OS.
 Termination makes people more productive at writing code, because exceptions are obvious during testing.
 But it doesn't allow graceful communication to the user.
 It makes the system very brittle.
 But it is safe if the program is crash-only, designed to handle SIGKILL without data loss.
 In such a case termination is one method call away.
 Crash-only affects design, e.g. a network protocol cannot demand a goodbye message, and file I/O must use shadow copies, etc., so it cannot be the only option.

+Dump core: Similar to termination but the contents of memory is written out.

 Backtrack: Try another path of execution at a previously encountered nondeterministic choice